VedantVas/VedantVas/README.md

 -👀 I’m interested in learning AI/ML
--🌱 I’m currently learning Python for machine learning -💞️ I’m looking to collaborate on AI-related problems -📫 How to reach me: www.linkedin.com/in/vedant-vashishtha-4933b3301 -😄 Pronouns: he/him
+-🌱 I’m currently learning Python for machine learning -💞️ I’m looking to collaborate on AI-related problems -📫 How to reach me:vedantvashish@gmail.com
+-😄 Pronouns: he/him
 -⚡ Fun fact: "I'm on a quest to teach machines—while they teach me patience."